Flash STU: Fast Spectral Transform Units: Experiments with language modeling

-\paragraph{Flash STU architecture.} We augmented the STU-T model with Flash FFT~\cite{fu2023flashfftconvefficientconvolutionslong} for efficient convolutions.
+\textbf{Flash STU architecture.} We augmented the STU-T model with Flash FFT~\cite{fu2023flashfftconvefficientconvolutionslong} for efficient convolutions.
 We found that the tensordot approximation was necessary to scale up STU-based models, as it was difficult to scale beyond 1B parameters without experiencing frequent out-of-memory (OOM) errors.
-Following the work from the state space literature~\cite{dao2024transformersssmsgeneralizedmodels, waleffe2024empiricalstudymambabasedlanguage} relating to the role of attention layers, we opted to use a simple \textit{hybrid} model architecture with alternating layers consisting of STU-T and local attention, both followed by an MLP layer.
-To maintain efficiency, we used the same optimized Triton kernels from the Transformer, and we replaced global attention with sliding window attention~\cite{beltagy2020longformerlongdocumenttransformer}.
+Following the work from the state space literature~\cite{dao2024transformersssmsgeneralizedmodels, waleffe2406empirical} relating to the role of attention layers, we opted to use a simple \textit{hybrid} model architecture with alternating layers consisting of STU-T and local attention, both followed by an MLP layer.
+To maintain efficiency, we used the same optimized Triton kernels from the Transformer, and we replaced global attention with sliding window attention~\cite{beltagy2020longformerlongdocumenttransformer} with window size being one-eighth of the sequence length.

-\paragraph{Training.} We used fused AdamW~\cite{loshchilov2019decoupledweightdecayregularization} with default PyTorch hyperparameters, and we set the maximum learning rate and minimum learning rate to $3.0 \times 10^{-4}$ and $3.0 \times 10^{-5}$, respectively, per~\cite{hoffmann2022trainingcomputeoptimallargelanguage, rae2022scalinglanguagemodelsmethods}.
-We followed a linear decay with warmup learning rate schedule~\cite{defazio2023whenmuchadaptivelearning} and allocated $10\%$ of the total number of training steps towards warming up the learning rate to the maximum learning rate before linearly decaying back down to the minimum learning for the remainder of the training run.
-For better memory efficiency, we accumulated gradients and performed gradient updates only after every 8 training steps.
-Each model was trained for 16 hours across $8\times$H100 80GB HBM3 GPUs using the Fully Sharded Data Parallel (FSDP) framework from PyTorch~\cite{zhao2023pytorchfsdpexperiencesscaling}.
+\textbf{Training.} We used fused AdamW~\cite{loshchilov2019decoupledweightdecayregularization} with default PyTorch hyperparameters, and we set the maximum learning rate and minimum learning rate to $3.0 \times 10^{-4}$ and $3.0 \times 10^{-5}$, respectively, following~\cite{hoffmann2022training, rae2021scaling}.
+We used a linear decay with warmup learning rate schedule~\cite{defazio2023whenmuchadaptivelearning} and allocated $10\%$ of training steps to warm up.
+Each model was trained for 16 hours across $8\times$H100 80GB HBM3 GPUs using the Fully Sharded Data Parallel (FSDP) framework from PyTorch~\cite{zhao2023pytorch}.